 - Windows 2000 systems released before March 2001 without Microsoft’s High Encryption Pack or Service Pack 2 that use Internet Explorer.

 SGC certificates were a response to restrictions on the export of strong cryptography in the 1990s described in the regulations of the United States federal legislation (encryption strength not more than 40-56-bit).
-Now, most systems are up-to-date, providing 128/256-bit encryption by default, and only few browsers mentioned above still use lower levels of encryption (40- and 50-bit).
+Now, most systems are up-to-date, providing 128/256-bit encryption by default, and only a few browsers mentioned above still use lower levels of encryption (40- and 50-bit).

 What should I do if I have already purchased these certs?